-Failure to safeguard your website and make sure it is ADA compliant could result in an expensive, time-consuming, unnecessary lawsuit that could damage your business’ reputation.
-It is a good idea to take precautions now to avoid getting caught up in something that could have been prevented.*
+Failure to safeguard your website as ADA-compliant could result in an expensive, time-consuming, unnecessary lawsuit that could damage your business’ reputation.
+It’s a good idea to take precautions now to avoid getting caught up in something that could have been prevented.*

 How Do I Know If My Website Meets ADA Compliance Standards?

 Our SEO team has put together a checklist for you to use to see if your website meets basic Level-A ADA compliance standards.
 While this list does not exhaust all items in this level, it should provide insight as to where a website may need to start making improvements or modifications.

 Does my website use:

 |Concise image alt text that accurately describes what the image shows?
 (Describing individual images without the use of “image of…” or “graphic of…”)|

 |SEO-friendly file names, image names, and URLs?
 (Uses the primary keyword and does not use underscores, spaces, or hashtags.)|